mitch104/mh-wesbite/website/blog/2025-05-05-twitter-clone.md

 I decided to spend additional time refining the codebase with Cursor, asking it to add type annotations, logging, mypy, ruff, pre-commit hooks, tests with pytest, and even some Playwright tests.
 Cursor handled these requests with relative ease.

-I also started expanding the feature set—adding Celery and Redis for asynchronous tasks like sending emails when a user's tweet is retweeted, and integrating [HTMX](https://htmx.org/) for interactivity (such as infinite scrolling) instead of relying on vanilla JavaScript.
+I also started expanding the feature set, adding Celery and Redis for asynchronous tasks like sending emails when a user's tweet is retweeted, and integrating [HTMX](https://htmx.org/) for interactivity (such as infinite scrolling) instead of relying on vanilla JavaScript.
 The final result was solid.

 The codebase can be found [here](https://github.com/mitch104/twitter-clone).
 Overall, I was impressed by Cursor, though it wasn't without its hiccups and occasional rabbit holes.
 I spent around 10 hours on the project, what could have taken me 50/60 hours manually.
 Interestingly, while both tools used the same underlying model (Claude 3.7), Cursor seemed to make fewer mistakes.
 I would need to use both tools more thoroughly on different use cases to fully confirm this.